-In the wild, orcas and members of other dolphin species live in large, intricate social groups and swim up to 100 miles a day in the open ocean.
-In aquariums and marine parks, these animals can only swim endless circles in enclosures that to them are like bathtubs and are unable to engage in most natural behaviors.
-They are forced to perform silly tricks for food and are frequently torn away from family members as they’re shuffled between parks.
-The chronic and debilitating stress of captivity weakens their immune systems, causing them to die earlier than their wild counterparts—even though they are safe from predators and receive regular meals and veterinary care.
+Wild orcas and dolphins live in large, complex social groups and swim vast distances every day in the open ocean.
+In captivity, these animals can only swim in endless circles in tanks that are the equivalent of bathtubs, and they are denied the opportunity to engage in almost any natural behavior.
+They are forced to perform meaningless tricks and often torn away from family members when they’re shuffled between parks.
+Most die far short of their natural life spans.

 Families Torn Apart

 Countless marine animals have been taken from their rightful ocean homes and placed in tanks (even the original Shamu was stolen from the wild).
 Tilikum, the orca who lashed out and killed SeaWorld trainer Dawn Brancheau and two other people, has been in a cramped tank for more than 30 years since he was taken away from his Icelandic family.
 Lolita, torn from her family when she was just a baby, has existed in the same tank at the Miami Seaquarium for nearly half a century.
 Some countries, including Russia, Cuba, and Japan, continue to capture wild dolphins and whales.

 Orcas and other dolphins navigate by echolocation, but in pools, the reverberations from their own sonar bounce off the walls, which can drive them insane.
 World-renowned oceanographer Jean-Michel Cousteau compared the keeping of orcas in tanks to “a person being blindfolded in a jail cell.”